bitemyapp/teef/posts/2014-12-03-why-are-types-useful.md

 >Methods and member variables can be marked as public or private

-You can choose not to export the constructors of a data type, making it what Haskellers will call an *abstract data type*.
-This is almost always unnecessary in Haskell.
+You can choose not to export the constructors of a data type, making it what Haskellers call an *abstract data type*.

 > In some languages such as Java, this "can be called/set" is strictly enforced by the compiler.
 In Python, there's no such concept as "private" and "public".
 All methods and member variables are "public".